epfl-lara/stainless/core/src/sphinx/tutorial.rst

 Insertion into Sorted List
 --------------------------

-Consider the following specification of insertion into a sorted list, which is a building block for an insertion sort.
+Consider the following specification of insertion into a sorted list.
+It's a building block for an insertion sort.

 .. code-block:: scala